Penglenghok/AGFrontendChallenge/README.md

 ## Conclusion

 This documentation outlines the structure, functionalities, and key technologies used in the Time Series Data Visualization project.
-It is designed for scalability, ease of use, and maintainability, offering a robust interface for analyzing time series data.
+It is designed for scalability, ease of use, and maintainability.